Esri/calcite-web/docs/source/documentation/get-started/_get-started.md

 Calcite Web is a CSS framework built with [Sass](http://sass-lang.com/).
-A dependency-free JavaScript library for use with interactive patterns like tabs and modals is also included.

 Calcite Web was built *for* developers.
 It is meant to be flexible enough that you can accomplish 80% of your website with the default patterns.
 If you use Calcite Web as a Sass library, you'll also get a set of very helpful mixins to help you make new patterns and components that fit in with the Calcite methodology and aesthetic.